spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 The following steps are for Unix-like operating systems.
 For Windows, refer to [[Building Zig on Windows]].

+It is recommended to follow Option A after doing a `git pull`, modifying the cmake line with `-DCMAKE_BUILD_TYPE=Release` and then following Option B while working on a feature branch, using Option A as your prior build of Zig.

 # Option A: Use Your System Installed Build Tools

 ## Dependencies